jj-tsao/reelix-ai/docs/design/investigator-agent.md

 Investigating a regression means a human reading query logs and traces, attributing the root cause to a pipeline stage, composing a candidate fix, and verifying it by hand.
 1–2 hours of effort per regression.

 The Investigator Agent makes investigation a repeatable, autonomous job.
-The key challegne is designing the harness layer that constrains the agent to:
+The key challenge is designing the harness layer that constrains the agent to:

 1. Ground findings in real production evidence
 2. Attribute root causes to a single pipeline stage